Edificio Armada de Chile: Description

 The design of the building is eclectic and is based on the French Renaissance Revival style used in the construction of palaces like the Hôtel de Ville, Paris.
 The design also includes Louis XVI style elements.
 The building is five floors high and features a slightly protruding central wing and two side wings, containing many rooms and halls.
 The three lower floors were designed to house offices, while other two floors are for being used as official residences.
 The halls of the central portion of the building have been used for receptions, conferences and official meetings, as well as to receive dignitaries and famous visitors.

 The main facade of the building features recessed and projecting bays, as well as ornamental plaster and cast stone.
-The structure is crowned by a mansard roof that overlooks the Plaza Sotomayor, and its center wing contains a facade clock that is topped by a cupola.
+The structure is crowned by a mansard roof that overlooks the Sotomayor Square, and its center wing contains a facade clock that is topped by a cupola.
 The building was originally blue in color like its present color.
 In the early 1970s, it had a pastel-colored appearance, and during the dictadura militar the building was painted gray.

 The interior of the building has well-preserved light fixture like almost all of its fine furniture, which was made in 1884 by Leroux from Paris.
 A marble stair leads from the center entrance to the second floor.
 A skylight rises from the second floor, supported by columns decorated with relief sculptures.